 They make a racket for sure, but coins and other type objects do more than that when left in pockets and sent through the laundry.
 They can beat up that drum and seriously damage the machine.

 Refrigerator and freezer mistakes

 Cramming too much food in the fridge cuts down on air circulation, which makes it impossible for the appliance to keep food cool enough.
 That creates a perfect environment for mold to build up.
 And it makes the motor work overtime which can lead to excessive wear and tear and an untimely fail.
 Like when you’re on vacation or holiday weekend.

-The condenser coils of your refrigerator probably aren’t the first spot in your house you think to clean regularly, but they need to be.
+When’s the last time you remembered to clean the condenser coils of your refrigerator and or free-standing freezer?
+These appliances are probably not the first spots in your house you think to clean regularly, but they need to be.
 Failure to do so is just asking for trouble.
-If the condenser gets clogged, it will have to work harder, using more electricity and wearing on the appliance.
-Clean the condenser about every six months.
+Clogged condensers have to work way too hard whih means more electricity is required to keep them going, and that leads to early appliance death.
+Clean the condensers about every six months.

 Dirtbag too full

 It’s a pain to stop and dump out the vacuum cleaner bag before, after, or during your vacuuming, but you should.
 Let the bag or dust cup get too full, and your vacuum will strain to pick up debris.
-All that strain will certainly damage the machine and shorten its usable life.
-Always clean out the bag after every use and keep an eye on its level while using it to avoid appliance abuse.
+All that strain will force dust and debris into moving parts that must be kept free of that stuff in order to perform well.
+Certainly that kind of abuse will shorten its usable life.
+Always clean out the bag after every use and keep an eye on its level while using it to avoid the dreaded vacuum cleaner abuse.